spayder/todo-app/README.md

-Learn Golang by building a RESTful API for managing todos application
+Learning Golang by building a RESTful API for managing todos application